stonier/shambhala/drake_systems/README.md

 # Drake Systems

+## General Notes

+### Continuous / Discrete / Unrestricted

+* Continous: specify the system in terms of continuous derivatives and let the integrator worry about the machinery
+* Discrete: specify the system in terms of discrete equations and let the integrator worry about the machinery

+In both cases, there are specific state types representative of the kind of system.

+* Unrestricted: save anything as the state and provide your own update mechanism

-## Internal Storage - Abstract State / AbstractValue
+### Internal Storage - Abstract State / AbstractValue

+This is oft used as the storage for unrestricted updates (because you're playing around with whatever the hell you want).

-It is a type-erased container.
-What does this mean to our use case?
+It is a type-erased container, bit like `std::any`.

 When we declare abstract state via: